nielsmaerten/ynab-buddy/README.md

 When you run ynab-buddy for the first time, a configuration file will be created in your home directory.
 This file helps ynab-buddy understand the structure of your bank's files and how to process them.

 To make ynab-buddy work seamlessly with your bank, open the config file and follow the instructions provided in the comments.

+- Config location: `~/ynab-buddy/config.yaml` (auto-created on first run)
+- Hooks (optional): place `~/ynab-buddy/hooks.js` to customize parsing.
+To create a starter hooks file, run `ynab-buddy --setup-hooks`.
+If the file is absent, hooks are simply disabled.

 ## 🆘 Where to Get Help